 You are allowed to commit up to 15 driving (minor) faults during the test and still pass the test, but no serious or dangerous faults.
 Repeated instances of the same driving fault would be classed as an habitual problem and be declared a serious fault.

-More information about the Practical Driving Test can be found at the following links:
+More information about the Practical Driving Test can be found on the GOV.UK website at:

 Did You Know?
 Fun Driving Test Facts

 - In 2017/18, the DVSA conducted 1,718,519 car tests, of which 795,892 were passed (source: Department for Transport).

 - In 2017/2018 the national average pass rate for the Practical Test was 50.0% for males and 43.0% for females (source: Department for Transport).